 IP TAKE: The Charles and Helen Schwab Foundation is a strong supporter of the charter school movement in California and other parts of the United States.
 This funder also supports educational research and advocacy, teacher development and educational technology.
 This foundation does not accept unsolicited proposals.

 PROFILE: Investing giant Charles Schwab and his wife, Helen, established the Charles and Helen Schwab Foundation in 1987.
-The foundation is headquartered in San Francisco, and is separate from the Charles Schwab Corporation and its corporate foundation.
-K-12 education funding is, unsurprisingly, channeled through Schwab's K-12 Education program.
+The foundation is headquartered in San Francisco and is separate from the Charles Schwab Corporation and its philanthropic foundation.
+This funder prioritizes K-12 education, human services and health and community needs with an emphasis on the state of California.